 To ensure a program meets enrollment targets, it is essential to monitor the flow of enrollees through the various stages of a recruitment process.
-This brief provides researchers and practitioners with tools to track both recruitment and retention in Teen Pregnancy Prevention programs.
+This brief provides researchers and practitioners with tools to track both recruitment and retention in TPP programs.

 This brief complements the brief on “Recommendations for Successfully Recruiting and Retaining District Participation in a Teen Pregnancy Prevention Impact Evaluation.”
 Once school district approval is received, school recruitment can begin.
-This brief provides steps for securing schools’ interest and participation in a teen pregnancy prevention (TPP) impact evaluation.
+This brief provides steps for securing schools’ interest and participation in a TPP impact evaluation.

 Almost all school districts require approval before conducting a program evaluation within their schools.
 Permission must first come from school districts and then individual schools can be recruited.
-This brief provides steps for obtaining district approval for an evaluation of a teen pregnancy prevention (TPP) program implemented in a school setting.
+This brief provides steps for obtaining district approval for an evaluation of a TPP program implemented in a school setting.